 Human actions are at their best when combined with wisdom and ethics- western civilization was built on God based morality which allowed people to trust each other to create ever larger and more peaceful communities.
 The world is not perfect but we are living in a time of unprecedented peace and development (Is the World Getting Better or Worse?).
 We should be celebrating humanity.

 It seems to me that we are not striking the balance of using our technological power as a tool to aid our decision making- instead we are abandoning our decision-making power.
 Abandoning power may not by itself seem harmful but ultimately that is what gives us true freedom.
-SOFR- a computer algorithm- will be deciding your interest rate next time you borrow money.
+SOFR- a computer algorithm- will be deciding your interest rate next time you apply for a loan or charge a credit card.
 Do we not trust people anymore?
 What happened to just punishing the bankers and replacing them with wiser and more honest leaders?
 Do we not believe that such leadership exists?
 It seems that we have gone from “In God We Trust” to “In Computers We Trust.”